-General anesthetics bring about a reversible loss of consciousness and analgesia in order for surgeons to operate on a patient.
-Their use is commonplace, but how they produce their effect is still not fully understood.
+General anesthetics bring about a reversible loss of consciousness and loss of pain in order for surgeons to operate on a patient.
+The use of general anesthetics is common, but how they produce their effects is still not fully understood.

-The drugs will be administered by an anesthesiologist or nurse anesthetist, a specially trained doctor or nurse who will also monitor a patient’s vital signs and rate of breathing during the procedure.
+General anesthesia is a medicine that is administered intravenously (IV) or through a tube or mask.
+It is performed by an anesthesiologist or nurse anesthetist, a specially trained doctor or nurse who will also monitor a patient’s vital signs and rate of breathing during the procedure.

-In this article, we will cover a number of topics, including the potential side effects of general anesthesia, associated risks and some theories regarding their mode of action.
+In this article, we will cover a number of topics, including the differences between general anesthesia and sedation, potential side effects of general anesthesia, associated risks, and some theories regarding how they work.

-There are a number of potential side effects of anesthesia.
+There are a number of potential side effects of general anesthesia.

-Some individuals may experience none, others a few.
-None of the side effects are particularly long-lasting and tend to occur straight after the anesthesia.
+Some individuals may experience no side effects, whereas others may experience a few.
+None of the side effects are particularly long lasting, and they tend to occur right after the anesthesia.

 Overall, general anesthesia is very safe.
 Even particularly ill patients can be safely anesthetized.
-It is the surgical procedure itself which offers the most risk.
+The surgical procedure itself offers the most risk.

 Some specific conditions increase the risk to the patient undergoing general anesthetic, such as:

-- obstructive sleep apnea, a condition where individuals stop breathing while asleep
+- obstructive sleep apnea, a condition in which individuals stop breathing while asleep

 - high blood pressure